You are here

 If you think DC’s National Mall is stunning during the day, you’re in for a treat when you explore its monuments and memorials on a summer night for the first time.
 The Lincoln Memorial, the Jefferson Memorial and World War II Memorial are all stunning in moonlight, as is the Martin Luther King, Jr. Memorial.
-Picturesque moments await, which you should document for social media with #MyDCcool.
+Picturesque moments await, which you should tag with #MyDCcool.

 Summertime and movies go hand-in-hand.
 Yes, the biggest blockbusters are in theaters, but step your movie-going experience up a notch and relax outdoors while taking in a classic film or one you’ve never seen before.
 These outdoor movie screenings, many of which feature beautiful scenery and are free to attend, are the perfect way to turn summer nights into monumental memories.

-One of DC’s most beloved summertime traditions, the annual Smithsonian Folklife Festival on the National Mall runs from June 27 – July 1 and July 4-8 this year.
-Located adjacent to the Smithsonian National Air and Space Museum, the 2018 edition of the festival will celebrate Africa, Armenia and Catalonia through fashion and feasts.
+One of DC’s most beloved summertime traditions, the annual Smithsonian Folklife Festival on the National Mall runs from June 26-30 and July 3-7 this year.
+Located adjacent to the Smithsonian National Air and Space Museum, the 2019 edition of the festival will celebrate the social power of music.
 The event also features a marketplace, free live music performances, storytelling and food from around the world.

 Experience jazz in outdoor glory during Jazz in the Garden, annually held inside the National Gallery of Art Sculpture Garden for free.
 The series attracts crowds every Friday night during the summer, and you can enjoy food and drinks while you snap your fingers to smooth sounds.